 - "How To Find A Masculine Halloween Costume For Your Effeminate Son"

 - "How To Get Your Son To Remove His Halloween Costume"

 - I Mockery absolutely love this holiday, and all October the site is given a change in design with articles exclusively focusing on the holiday, what candy seems to be handed out this year, impressive (along with kitschy or downright terrible) celebrations throughout America, tributes to old horror games and movies, and the usual antics of the staff getting caught up in the holiday.
 They have a similar celebration for Christmas as well.

 - The Halloween parties at Superhero School Whateley Academy in the Whateley Universe are only a part of a hellish night for the school, covered in two novels.

-- The Smurfs have "The Smurfs' Halloween Special", even though it was actually an ordinary Saturday morning episode set on Halloween, which turned out to be Jokey Smurf's and Gargamel's birthday.
+- The Smurfs have "The Smurfs' Halloween Special" (aka "All Hallows Eve"), which is actually just an episode from their regular Saturday morning series in which Halloween turns out to be Jokey Smurf's and Gargamel's birthday.
 A similar-themed holiday called Spook-A-Smurf Eve was celebrated in "Monster Smurfs".

 - The Donald Duck short Trick or Treat has a witch joining forces with Donald's nephews Huey, Dewey, and Louie to get even with him after he pranks them on Halloween.

 - Beetlejuice: Beetlejuice and Lydia celebrate Halloween in "Laugh of the Party."
 B.J. lives things up with a Neitherworld product called "Party People In a Can."